KIDNEY STONES

 SYMPTOMS OF KIDNEY STONES

 Kidney stones begin to cause symptoms when they move around inside the kidney or pass through the ureter, the tube that connects the kidney to the bladder.
-Kidney stones can become trapped in the ureter, blocking the flow of urine which can cause the kidney to swell.
+Small kidney stones can become trapped in the ureter, blocking the flow of urine, which can cause the kidney to swell.
 This can cause significant pain.

 Other symptoms of kidney stones are: